Statistical Resource is a nation’s ability to collect, analyse, and disseminate high-quality data about its population and economy.

 This problem is not confined to Africa but is evident in countries on all continents.

-The score for this component used in the World Economics GDP Data Quality Ratings is derived from the World Bank Statistical Capacity Index.
 We use this index as a proxy for assessing the availability of economic resources in national statistics offices.
 In theory, the larger the resources devoted to statistics offices, the better the quality of statistics.
 This is a proxy measure.